 The ban is part of Mississippi’s history of attempting to control women’s bodies and perpetuates deeply unjust systems in the United States.
 The Mississippi ban would fall hardest on Black women and people having difficulty making ends meet because they already face significant barriers to accessing health care due to systemic racism, implicit biases, and other forms of discrimination.
 Abortion bans and restrictions are part of the decades of policies that institutionalize discrimination in health care and perpetuate systems of oppression.

-Weakening or overturning Roe could have consequences beyond abortion rights.
+Weakening or overturning Roe could also have consequences beyond abortion rights.
 Roe is woven into our rights to make personal decisions beyond abortion, including who to have intimate relationships with, who to marry, and whether to use contraception.